evildmp/sphinx-rst/edit-file.rst

 ================

 #.
 Open https://github.com/evildmp/sphinx-rst/blob/master/register.rst.
 #.
-Select the *Edit this file* icon:
+Select the *Fork this project and edit this file* icon:

    .. image:: images/edit-file.png
-      :alt: Alternative text
+      :alt: Fork this project and edit this file

 #.
 Select *Create a new branch for this commit and start a pull request*.
 #.
 Add a new entry at the bottom of the list containing the date and a link to